NiTiSon/GRavillaso/README.md

 For raw builds you can find it at the [Actions](https://github.com/NickName73/GRavillaso/actions) tab and open the last workflow with a green ✅.
 The zip will contain the latest unreleased build of GRavillaso which you should install with caution since it may crashes your game.

-May be not work on ios|android devices
+May be not work on ios devices

 </div>